-Bottom Line: In today's third story breaking down the employment report we'll explore real incomes.
-The average hourly wage for all Americans is currently $26.82 and with an average work week of 34.5 hours the average income is now $48,115 (an improvement of $125 from a month ago).
-Here are the highlights:
+Bottom Line: In today's third story breaking down the employment report from Friday we'll explore real incomes.
+The average hourly wage for all Americans is currently $26.25.
+Here are a couple of highlights:

 The good news is that we're continuing to see increased wages sequentially and year over year.
 Additionally, the average work week growing along with employment gains is encouraging.
 What's still evident however - is that it's going to be near impossible to facilitate sustained 3%+ growth in the economy until/unless we see wages grow by at least 3% year over year.
 With about 70% of the US economic growth coming from consumer spending, we need to see real incomes improve by 3%+ to expect 3%+ economic growth which hasn't occurred since 2005.